 Composite dressings serve several functions in wound care, making them versatile and widely used in clinical settings.
-Here are some key functions and benefits of using composite dressings in medical dressings:
+Here are some key functions and benefits of using composite dressings in

 Moisture Management: